jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, and select “Direct Connection Service ->  Border Gateway”, enter the details for the border gateway hosting the hosted connect network intercommunication.
+2. Click the navigation bar on the left side, and select "Direct Connection Service ->  Border Gateway", enter the details for the border gateway hosting the hosted connect network intercommunication.

 3. Configure the route table.
 Two-way route is required, one way to VPC side and another to your JD Cloud hosted area side.